chrissarmstrong/seeking-manifold/content/index.md

 title: 🐭  Tidbits
 ---

 Hey there!
 I'm Chris.
-This is a little site that collects some of the stuff I'm thinking about and working on.
+This is a site that collects some of the stuff I'm thinking about and working on.

 Some background: I'm a former electrical engineer (lots of analog and signal stuff) and physicist (medium-energy nuclear, experimental).
 For quite a while, though, I've been doing product management (a variety of web products, from social media to content management and chat bots).